Kyle Kirkwood: International Formula 3

 In August 2018, Kirkwood joined Abel Motorsports to contest the inaugural season of F3 Americas.
-The season saw Kirkwood claim fifteen of the seventeen race victories on offer and seal his third consecutive championship at NOLA with a round to spare.
+The season saw him claim fifteen of the seventeen race victories on offer and seal his third consecutive championship at NOLA with a round to spare.

 The following year, Kirkwood made a one-off appearance with RP Motorsport in the season finale of the Euroformula Open Championship at Monza, which saw him take a best-placed finish of sixth in race two.

 Formula E

-In February 2020, Kirkwood was announced to be partaking in the rookie test at Marrakesh with BMW i Andretti Motorsport.
+In February 2020, Kirkwood was announced to be participating in the rookie test at Marrakesh with BMW i Andretti Motorsport.

 Road to Indy

-In December 2016, Kirkwood partook in the Mazda Road to Indy Shootout, but lost out on the scholarship to Askew.
+In December 2016, Kirkwood engaged in the Mazda Road to Indy Shootout, but lost out on the scholarship to Askew.

 USF2000

 In 2017, Kirkwood partook in the Chris Griffis Memorial Test with Swan-RJB Motorsports.
 In February 2018, he reunited with Cape Motorsports to contest the 2018 championship.
-In only his rookie season, Kirkwood dominated proceedings, taking twelve of the fourteen victories on offer and sealing his second title in a year at Mid-Ohio and equalling J. R. Hildebrand's record of wins across a season.
+In his rookie season, Kirkwood dominated proceedings, taking twelve of the fourteen victories and sealed his second title in a year at Mid-Ohio which matched J. R. Hildebrand's record of wins across a season.

 Indy Pro 2000

 Kirkwood graduated to the championship in 2019, selecting RP Motorsport Racing as his team.
 After faltering in earlier rounds, Kirkwood took his maiden victories in both races at Road America.
-From the second race at Toronto onwards, Kirkwood dominated the season and won his fourth consecutive title at the season finale in Laguna Seca despite being taken out by Danial Frost.
+From the second race at Toronto, Kirkwood dominated the season and won his fourth consecutive title at the season finale in Laguna Seca despite being taken out by Danial Frost.

 Indy Lights

-In December 2019, Kirkwood partook in the post-season test at Sebring with reigning champions Andretti Autosport.
-The following month, Andretti confirmed Kirkwood would race with them for the 2020 season, only for that year's running of the championship to be canceled due to the COVID-19 pandemic.
+In December 2019, Kirkwood participated in the post-season test at Sebring with reigning champions Andretti Autosport.
+The following month, Andretti confirmed Kirkwood would race with them for the 2020 season.
+Unfortunately, that year's running of the championship was canceled due to the COVID-19 pandemic.

 Kirkwood won the 2021 Indy Lights Championship for Andretti Autosport.
-In doing so, he became the first driver to win a championship in every Road to Indy series.
+In doing so, he became the first driver to win a championship by winning all three steps on the Road to Indy in the Indy series.